Blog Posts in September 2010

 The emerging Ethernet bridging technologies have been hyped to an extent where the lines between them completely blurred, resulting in statements like “we need DCB and TRILL for FCoE”.
 Actually, none of that is true, but let’s focus on DCB and TRILL first.

 During the Big Hot and Heavy Switches podcast, Dan Hughes complained that the Nexus 7000 switch cannot take the full BGP table.
 The reason is simple: it’s TCAM (FIB) has only 56.000 entries and the BGP table has almost 350.000 routes.

 Nexus 7000 is a Data Center switch, so the TCAM size is not really a limitation (it would usually have a default route toward the WAN core), but the same problem is experienced by Service Providers all over the world – the TCAM/FIB size of their high-speed routers is limited.

-Every now and then, I’m asked about the difference between Routing Information Base (RIB), also known as IP Routing Table and Forwarding Information Base (FIB), also known as CEF table or IP forwarding table.
+Every now and then, I’m asked about the difference between Routing Information Base (RIB), also known as IP Routing Table and Forwarding Information Base (FIB), also known as CEF table (on Cisco’s devices) or IP forwarding table.

 Let’s start with an overview picture (which does tell you more than the next thousand words I’ll write):

 IT World Canada has recently published an interesting “Disband the ITU's IPv6 Group, says expert” article.
 I can’t agree more with the title or the first message of the article: there is no reason for the IPv6 ITU group to exist.
 However, as my long-time readers know, that’s old news ... and the article is unfortunately so full of technical misinformation and myths and that I hardly know where to begin.
 Trying to be constructive, let’s start with the points I agree with.

 IPv6 was designed to meet the operational needs that existed 20 years ago.
 Absolutely true.
 See my IPv6 myths for more details.